IMAGE FILE

 THINGS TO AVOID

-Web images are predominately low resolutions (72-96 DPI) GIF or JPEG files.
-This resolution is not acceptable for use in printing.
+Web images are predominantly low-resolution (72–96 DPI) GIF or JPEG files.
+This resolution is not acceptable for printing.
 Do not save images or graphics from a website to use in your print project!

-Upsampling is when a low resolutions image is saved to a higher resolution with no changes in dimensions.
-Upsampling adds more pixels/dots per inch (DPI), but creates blurry images, ugly blocks of color, and high contrast in images.
-The only way resolution can be improved is by decreasing the image size, or by recapturing the image at a higher setting.
+Upsampling occurs when a low-resolution image is saved at a higher resolution without changing its dimensions.
+Upsampling adds more pixels or dots per inch (DPI), but it often results in blurry images, blocky colors, and increased contrast.
+The only way to truly improve resolution is by decreasing the image size or by recapturing the image at a higher setting.

 DO NOT USE IMAGES FROM